kumarshantanu/relay/doc/intro.md

 ## Overview

-Relay is an Java actor model implementation for setting up data-processing pipeline. _Messages_ are always passed asynchronously to the _actors_ and orchestrated by an _agent_.
+Relay is a Java actor model implementation for setting up data-processing pipeline. _Messages_ are always passed asynchronously to the _actors_ and orchestrated by an _agent_.
 You can specify the thread-pool for use by an agent.